anytizer/picker.fa/readme.md

 ## Story

 While FontAwesome provides its own [icon picker](https://fontawesome.com/v4.7.0/icons/), navigating to different pages per icon is tedious.
-The application is a single page interfcace to search, click and paste the corresponding icon HTML.
-The search box provides a common location to find icons.
-AngularJS provides the navigation, narrows down the search list.
-And a simple javascript copies the corresponding html into clipboard.
+The application is a single page interfcace to search, click and paste the corresponding icon's HTML.
+The search box provides a common location to find all available icons.
+AngularJS provides the navigation to narrow down the search list.
+And a simple javascript copies the corresponding html into your clipboard.

 So,